 The drilling and evaluation of the SNE-2 well was completed in January 2016.
 The well was drilled at a water depth of 1,200m and to a total depth of 2,800m within the Sangomar Block.
-Oil from the well flew at 8,000bopd from the lower reservoir unit and at 1,000bopd from the shallower heterolithic reservoir unit during drill-stem testing (DST).
+Oil from the well flowed at 8,000bopd from the lower reservoir unit and at 1,000bopd from the shallower heterolithic reservoir unit during drill-stem testing (DST).

 The drilling of the SNE-3 well was completed in March 2016.
-Oil from the well flowed at a maximum rate of 5,200bopd and main flow rate of 4,500bopd over a six-hour period during DST.
+Oil from the well flowed at a maximum rate of 5,200bopd and had a main flow rate of 4,500bopd over a six-hour period during DST.

-Completed in April 2016, the BEL-2 well was encountered an oil column of 100m and confirmed the extension of reservoirs in the northern area of the oilfield.
+Completed in April 2016, the BEL-2 well encountered an oil column of 100m and confirmed the extension of reservoirs in the northern area of the oilfield.

 The SNE-4 was drilled at a water depth of 942m and to a total depth of 2,944m within the Sangomar Block in May 2016.
 It encountered a gross oil column of 100m in the upper reservoir and confirmed the extension of reservoirs in the eastern extent of the oilfield.